 That’s nothing new though – people have been using healthy botanicals in gin for centuries.
 The true innovation (pioneered with our first gins and further refined here) is once again reaping massive rewards: the addition of cannabis terpenes.

 With an alcohol as strong as our Navy Strength, the choice of terpene was clear: it had to be Beta-Caryophyllene, an absolute powerhouse in terms of health benefits.
 Beta-Caryophyllene is one of the five most dominant terpenes found in cannabis and has an affinity towards the CB2 cannabinoid receptor, present in your body’s endocannabinoid system.
-Several recent studies have suggested that the CB2 cannabinoid receptors in the brain play a major role in feeding behavior, addiction and alcohol reward, and is even protective against chronic and binge alcohol intake-induced liver injury and inflammation.
+Several recent studies have suggested that the CB2 cannabinoid receptors in the brain play a major role in feeding behavior, addiction and alcohol reward, and are even protective against chronic and binge alcohol intake-induced liver injury and inflammation.
 Beta-Caryophyllene has noted benefits related to anti-aging (as a lipofuscin decreaser), anti-inflammatory, antibacterial, seizures as an anticonvulsant, anxiolytic, anti-depressant, cardioprotective against heart tissue damage, anti-oxidative, neuroprotection, liver as a hepatoprotective, pain as an analgesic / anti-hypernociceptive, anti-mutagen, anticancer, multiple sclerosis (MS), Parkinson's disease (PD), proapoptotic, gastroprotective, immunomodulatory, neuropathic pain, neurodegenerative diseases, neuroinflammation, metabolic diseases, and kidneys as a nephroprotective.

 Does that all sound too good to be true?
 Don’t trust us – do your own research and you’ll find the same.